-Honduras opposition party asks for disputed election to be annulled
+Honduras opposition parties ask for disputed election to be annulled

-TEGUCIGALPA (Reuters) - Honduras’ opposition Liberal Party on Friday presented a formal request to annul the results of the still-unresolved presidential election, deepening a political crisis that has roiled the poor, violent Central American nation.
+TEGUCIGALPA (Reuters) - Honduras’ two main opposition parties on Friday presented formal requests to annul the results of the still-unresolved presidential election, deepening a political crisis that has roiled the poor, violent Central American nation.

-The Liberal Party’s candidate, Luis Zelaya, came third in the Nov.
-26 vote, which has been tarnished by allegations of electoral fraud, protests and growing international concern.
+The Nov.
+26 vote has been marred by accusations of electoral fraud, sparking protests, a widespread curfew and a growing chorus of international concern over the situation in Honduras, which has one of the world’s highest murder rates.

-But Zelaya has repeatedly said opposition leader Salvador Nasralla won the election, despite trailing conservative President Juan Orlando Hernandez by 1.6 percentage points according to the election tribunal’s official count.
-The widely criticized tribunal has yet to declare a winner.
+Opposition leader Salvador Nasralla, who trails conservative President Juan Orlando Hernandez by 1.6 percentage points according to the widely criticized official count, arrived at the election tribunal shortly before the midnight deadline to present his center-left coalition’s request.

-On Friday, Liberal Party Secretary Octavio Pineda presented a formal request to the tribunal to have the election results annulled, citing a violation of constitutional norms.
-Nasralla’s center-left coalition is expected to present its own annulment request later on Friday.
+“We’re asking for the result to be declared null at the presidential level, due to the scandalous fraud we have discovered,” Nasralla said.

+Earlier, Octavio Pineda, the secretary of the third-placed Liberal Party, presented a similar document, saying the vote should be annulled due to a violation of constitutional norms.

 “There have been violations since the president of the republic was allowed to participate in the electoral process when the constitution prohibited it,” Pineda said.